-To the extent this question seeks information on how Airport Commission employees will be disciplined for violation of the Ordinance, any such discipline may be subject to meeting and conferring with the unions representing Airport Commission employees.
+• Airport Commission employees will be disciplined for violation of the Ordinance subject to meeting and conferring with the unions representing Airport Commission employees.

 If a Department is alleged to have violated the Ordinance under San Francisco Administrative Code Chapter 19B, Department shall post a notice on the Department's website that generally describes any corrective measure taken to address such allegation.